Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_wrap_up.md

 * On your local machine, return to your browser and to the tab showing the **EC2 Console** and the details of your running instance.
    * If necessary, use the link which was emailed to you to return to the proper web page.
 * In the **EC2 Console**, make sure you instance is selected
-* Click the **Actions** button, select **Instance State** and then click **Stop**.
+* Click the **Actions** button, select **Instance State** and then click **Stop** or **Terminate**.

-Note: permission to **Terminate** instances was disabled for all user accounts of this Developer Lab to prevent accidental terminations.
+   * Use **Stop** if you want to rapidly restart this instance later
+   * Use **Terminate** if you want to permanantly delete this instance and its contents

 ### Congratulations!

-You have successfully completed all the modules of SDAccel AWS F1 Developer Labs.
+You have successfully completed the first module of SDAccel AWS F1 Developer Labs.
-1. You started a pre-configured EC2 F1 instance and connected to it using a remote desktop client.
-1. You experienced the acceleration potential of F1 by using ffmpeg and an F1-optimized HEVC encoder.
-1. You used SDAccel to create, profile and optimize an F1 accelerator.
-1. You closed your RDP session and properly stopped your F1 instance.

 ### Next steps

-The preconfigured instance and account provided by Xilinx will deactivated shortly after the Developer Lab.
-If you do not already have an AWS account, you can create one [here](https://aws.amazon.com/) to continue on AWS F1.

-To take your AWS F1 and SDAccel experience further, we recommend the following resources:
+More modules will be added to the SDAccel AWS F1 Developer Labs over time.
+In the meantime, you can take your AWS F1 and SDAccel experience further by exploring the following resources:

 | Resource | Title                       | Description  |
 | -------- |---------------------------- | ----- |